fetch-kit/ffetch/docs/api.md

 ## createClient(options?)

 Creates a new HTTP client instance with the specified configuration.
+You can use ffetch as a drop-in replacement for native fetch, or wrap any fetch-compatible implementation (e.g., node-fetch, undici, SvelteKit/Next.js/Nuxt-provided fetch) for SSR, edge, and custom environments.

 ```typescript
 import createClient from '@gkoos/ffetch'